echobind/bisonapp/packages/create-bison-app/README.md

 ## Run the app locally

 From the root, run `yarn dev`.
-This:

-- runs `next dev` to run the frontend and serverless functions locally
+This runs `next dev` to run the frontend and serverless functions locally.
-- starts a watcher to generate the Prisma client on schema changes
-- starts a watcher to generate TypeScript types for GraphQL files

 ## Next Steps